dtk/dtk-getting-started-examples/example-services/spark/scenarios/02_InteractingWithSparkService/01_SparkServiceWebAndSshAccess.md

 ## Internet Access for Spark Service
-After a service instance is deployed, if the user wants to access the service from the Internet, the user can use the 'list-nodes' command to see the host address that each node is on.
-Below is an example that shows the 'list-nodes' command for the 'spark-cluster1' command:
+After a service instance is deployed, if the user wants to access the service from the Internet, the user can use the 'list-nodes' command to see the host address that each node is on:
 ```
 dtk:/service/spark-cluster1>list-nodes
 +------------+----------+-------------+-----------+--------------+-----------+-------------------------------------------+